-After working as a technician on the Integrated Monitoring in Bird Conservation Regions (IMBCR) program for four seasons (two with Bird Conservancy of the Rockies, two with IBO), Jeremy accepted a full time position with IBO to help manage its increasingly large role in the program in Idaho and Utah.
+After working as a technician on the Integrated Monitoring in Bird Conservation Regions (IMBCR) program for four seasons (two with Bird Conservancy of the Rockies, two with IBO), Jeremy accepted a full time position with IBO to co-manage its increasingly large role in the program in Idaho and Utah.
 He is ecstatic to be contributing more to this project that he has come to know very well.
 Aside from birding, Jeremy also enjoys cross-country skiing and snowboarding in the winter, and mountain biking and skateboarding in the summer.

 Research Biologist: Tempe Regan, M.S.